iron-fish/website/docs/onboarding/rpc/wallet.md

 Exports the keys to the default account, or the named account if specified.

-If `viewOnly = true`, the returned spending key will be null, but the spending key may also be null if exporting a view-only account.
+`spendingKey` will be null in the response if `viewOnly = true` or if exporting a view-only account.

 #### Request